 ‘The Security Culture Report 2017 – Indepth insights into the human factor’ investigates the human factors that influence security culture and makes a number of recommendations for security practitioners and risk management professionals based on its findings.

-The Security Culture Report 2017 – Indepth insights into the human factor – is a a deep dive into the security cultures of more than 10 000 employees across 5 industry sectors, 38 companies and two countries.
+The largest study of its kind ever, this report takes a deep dive into the security cultures of more than 10 000 employees across 5 industry sectors, 38 companies and two countries.
+(Full version, 200+ pages)

 To measure security culture - a scientific approach

 This whitepaper from CLTRe explains how to measure security culture in a scientifically valid and reliable way.
 The whitepaper explores the need for measuring culture, how it is being done today and explains how the CLTRe Toolkit scientific method is different.

 The Security Culture Report 2017 on ‘Gender, Risk and Security’ highlights the importance of gender balance in risk-management strategy.
 Organisations, departments or teams with a limited balance of genders are more likely to display biased security and risk behaviours.
 (Excerpt of full report, 20 pages)